 Our efforts were building momentum.
 We’d become one of the biggest employers in the region.

-Then, in March, we—like businesses across Panama—had to shut and lock our gate.
+We, like businesses across Panama, had to shut and lock our gate.
 Our crew laid down their tools and went home to ride out the storm that was to follow.

-We’re back to planting trees, creating gardens, designing stables, and fencing off corrals for our horse population (whose number increased by two this year all on its own… during the pandemic lockdown two unexpected foals were delivered… reminding us that Nature wins and life carries on).
+We’re back now to planting trees, creating gardens, designing stables, and fencing off corrals for our horse population…

-With high season for this part of the world upon us, they’re also sprucing up our Panama Jack’s beach bar and generally pruning, clearing, cleaning, and applying a fresh coat of paint.
+With high season for this part of the world upon us, we’re also sprucing up our Panama Jack’s beach bar and generally pruning, clearing, cleaning, applying a fresh coat of paint…

-Over the past years that Lief and I have been spending time on this coast, we’ve gotten to know some of our neighbors.
+Over the past decade that Lief and I have been spending time on this coast, we’ve gotten to know some of our neighbors.

-One of them told us something not long ago that got my attention.
+One of them told us something that got my attention.
 She explained that the schools in the region have trouble finding good teachers.